DERRICK MAY: Father’s Day is on Sunday and the holiday of course makes us think about our dad, Da

 DAN EPSTEIN: Yeah, I think that’s really emblematic of how far things have fallen for Oakland.
 But with all of Finley’s meddling, ruining morale further, refusing to let them play in games, Kuhn squashing the player sales — even with all that, they still almost win the AL West.
 It still comes down to the end of the season and the Kansas City Royals almost throw it away.
 That gives you a sense of what intense competitors those guys were.
 Bando, Campy, - they’re not gonna let this go, there’s no “Screw this” attitude.
 They wanted one more.

 INSTREAM: There’s one helluva MLB documentary just on the last legs of the Oakland A’s dynasty out there waiting to be produced.
+I’m sure at least once a week during the 1977 season, you had Blue and Billy North glancing at one other across the dugout, shaking their heads in disgust.

 DAN EPSTEIN: Of all those guys, the one I feel sorriest for in 1976 was Vida Blue.
 Finley tricks him into signing this deal, Blue’s thinking, “Finally, Charlie’s giving me the contract I’m asking for” and then realizes it was simply a ploy to make him “sellable” to the Yankees.
 Then, when the sale doesn’t go through, all his pals get to leave in the free agent draft, Vida has to stick around for another year.
 He has more money, but it’s clear he is not happy about it.